Griefed/docker-Curseforge-Bot/README.md

 CHANGELOG_FORMAT | `yml` or `md` or `css`.
 Only choose one syntax.
 Can be very usefull if project owner/author uses discord MarkDown formatting in their changelog.
 GITHUB_TOKEN | (Optional) Required if you want the cache of the bot to be synched to a github repository.
 Create an github access token with full "Repo" access (https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
-GITHUB_REPO | (Optional) If using GITHUB_TOKEN this will be the name of the repo where the bot will store the cache WEBHOOK_TOKEN | Your discord-server webhook when using ijo42-latest
+GITHUB_REPO | (Optional) If using GITHUB_TOKEN this will be the name of the repo where the bot will store the cache

 More information at [the Curseforge-Bot wiki](https://github.com/ErdbeerbaerLP/Curseforge-Bot/wiki).